mitogen-hq/mitogen/docs/api.rst

         For long-lived processes, :py:meth:`local` is always better as it guarantees a pristine interpreter state that inherited little from the parent.
-Forking should only be used in performance-sensitive scenarios where short-lived children are spawned, and only after accounting for all the bad things possible as a result of, at a minimum:
+Forking should only be used in performance-sensitive scenarios where short-lived children must be spawned to isolate potentially buggy code, and only after accounting for all the bad things possible as a result of, at a minimum:

         * Files open in the parent remaining open in the child, causing the lifetime of the underlying object to be extended